Live-in support for people rehabilitating after a brain injury

 Learn more about how a Live in support worker can help with work, study and play, putting you and your family back in control.

 Valuable live-in support after a brain injurySupport for younger adults

 We’re meticulous in choosing the right carers to join our team.
 All of them go through a series of selection processes, and only those who meet the high standards we’ve set over the last 28 years get invited to become a Helping Hands carer.

 Our carers are warm and positive in their approach to caring for someone with a brain injury.
 They’re enthusiastic about the role they play in the lives of their customers.
 Rather than just providing medical-centred brain injury care, our carers build bonds with the people they look after.

 Some of them have delivered brain injury home care to their customers for a number of years.
-They’re always keen to chat, and find out about what the individual wants – allowing them to provide the exact level of help required.
+They’re always keen to chat and find out about what each individual wants so they can provide the right level of support required.

 It was more than two decades ago when Sarah-Jane was injured in a car accident, leaving her with limited mobility and being unable to communicate verbally.
 Her family got in touch with Helping Hands about our live-in care services, and we’ve been providing ongoing support for some time through our live-in carers.